In this finale quiz, we'll apply what we know about random variables and probability distributions to real-world problems.

 Hint: The expected value of a function of a random variable is and

-We found it useful to assign distribution functions to continuous random variables: For instance, the time it takes for the decay of a radioactive carbon-14 atom into stable nitrogen-14 is distributed exponentially: What's the probability that a carbon-14 atom lasts at least as long as
+We found it useful to assign distribution functions to continuous random variables: for some density function For instance, the time it takes for the decay of a radioactive carbon-14 atom into stable nitrogen-14 is distributed exponentially, which means: where is a constant.
+What's the probability that a carbon-14 atom lasts at least as long as

 In this quiz, we sampled some applications of continuous and discrete random variables and their probability distributions.